surifirstpin/biplus_documentation/docs/Dashboard.md

 Biplus has ability to create multiple report layouts, depending on the requirement.
 There layout formats are categorized in 2 ways.
 - **Flow Layout** in this layout it is provided with a scroll bar option to define your layout appropriately.
 - **Fixed Layout** in this layout all the reports will fit into single screen.

-a. to navigate to next page click right arrow.
+a.
+To navigate to next page click right arrow.
-b. to navigate to previous page click left arrow.
+b.
+To navigate to previous page click left arrow.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/df105942aecfbe1db3c5c4504b45a3444323caf9/images/layout.png)
 **Image 3**